sztrzask/maklipsa.github.io/_posts/2016-11-28-How_I_calculate_similarities_in_cookit.md

 `Spices -> solid spices -> mineral spices -> salt -> sea salt`

-We can this knowledge to work and put all the parents and children into the vector as owned ingredients.
+We can use this knowledge to work and put all the parents and children into the vector as owned ingredients.
 The problem is, I then lose the significance of the actual ingredient used (meaning that `sea salt` for this recipe is ideal, and `salt` is just OK).
 The best way would be to use weights on how accurate the ingredient is for this recipe.
 So my vector will look like this:

 |---
 | | Spices | Solid spices | Mineral spices | Salt | Sea salt